"Blossom Bonanza – Working Your Way to Prize-winning Flower Photography"

 2:00 PM-4:00 PM – More shooting to explore the many possibilities in building great shots.

-3:00 PM-4:00 PM – We'll spend the last hour talking about the day – what worked, what didn't, and the "whys" behind the results.
+3:00 PM-4:00 PM – The last hour will be spent talking about the day – what worked, what didn't, and the "whys" behind the results.
 You are welcome to stay and shoot in the beautiful late afternoon sun.

 7:00 PM-10:00 PM – Now it's your turn.
 Each participant will demonstrate two examples of working subjects taken during the Saturday field session.
-As we go through each example, we'll critique the process and the result.
-Then we'll decide who did the best job.
+As each example is reviewed, the process and result will be critiqued.
+Then Susan Baily and Melissa Southern will decide who did the best job.
 The top three vote getters will receive prizes.

 Requirements and Recommendations